kupehtci/DOCUMENTATION/CONCEPTS/GRAMMARS/GRAMMARS - Introduction.md

 Grammar are syntactical rules for conversation in natural languages.
 This can be applied in the <span style="color:#ababf5;">theory of formal languages</span>.
 Noam Chomsky gave a mathematical model to represent and write computer languages.

+The grammar is defined by a set of production rules with an axiom that can form a set of symbols that belong to its language.

 ## Grammar mathematical model